Hainan Free Trade Port: History

-On June 30, 2020, the Ministry of Finance and the State Administration of Taxation of the People's Republic of China issued the "Notice on Preferential Corporate Income Tax Policies for Hainan Free Trade Port" and the "Notice on Personal Income Tax Policies for High-end and Shortage Talents in Hainan Free Trade Port".
+On June 30, 2020, the Ministry of Finance and the State Taxation Administration issued the "Notice on Preferential Corporate Income Tax Policies for Hainan Free Trade Port" and the "Notice on Personal Income Tax Policies for High-end and Shortage Talents in Hainan Free Trade Port".
 The "Notice on Preferential Corporate Income Tax Policies for Hainan Free Trade Port" proposed that enterprises in encouraged industries registered and operated in Hainan Free Trade Port shall be subject to a reduced corporate income tax rate of 15%.
 Enterprises in the tourism, modern service and high-tech industries established in Hainan Free Trade Port shall be exempted from corporate income tax on income from new foreign direct investment.
 The "Notice on Personal Income Tax Policies for High-end and Shortage Talents in Hainan Free Trade Port" proposed that talents who meet the conditions for tax reduction and exemption working in Hainan Free Trade Port shall be exempted from the portion of their actual personal income tax burden exceeding 15%.

 On August 24, 2020, Hainan published the 2020 Hainan Free Trade Port Investment Guide in Chinese and English, providing policy support for international institutions and individual investors.
 On September 13, 2020, the third batch of Hainan Free Trade Port construction projects started construction.
 On November 8, 2020, the ninth batch of institutional innovation cases for the Free Trade Port was released, involving matters such as “one-stop service” for ship registration and the reduction of approval procedures for low-altitude flights.
 On December 1, 2020, the first zero-tariff commodity list of Hainan Free Trade Port was officially implemented.
 On December 25, the second zero-tariff commodity list was released.